Gyromorphs: a new class of functional disordered materials

 To highlight that gyromorphs display quasi-long-range rotational order, in Fig.~\ref{fig:GyromorphicCorrelation}$(a)$, we plot a gyromorphic correlation function, $g_G$, defined as

-where the sum runs over all pairs of particles, that are separated by a distance vector $\bm{r}_{pq}$ with polar components $(r_{pq}, \theta_{pq})$.
-That is essentially the value of the modulus of the $G$-th Fourier mode of a shell of $g(r)$ at distance $r$.
-When suitably rescaled by $R_G$, this function collapses across values of $G$, and displays a power-law decay with an exponent close to $-1$.
+where the sum runs over all pairs of particles, that are separated by a distance vector $\bm{r}_{pq}$ with polar components $(r_{pq}, \theta_{pq})$. $g_G$ is essentially the modulus of the $G$-th Fourier mode of a shell of $g(r)$ at distance $r$.
+When suitably rescaled by $R_G$, this function collapses across $G$'s, and displays an inverse-power decay.
 We show in Fig.~\ref{fig:GyromorphicCorrelation}$(b)$ a comparison of that function between a $G=60$ gyromorph and the corresponding quasicrystal, with $R_G$ taken as the location of the strongest peak.
 The difference is mainly that quasicrystals display strong rotational order with nearest neighbors, as they lie on a discrete set of orientations along a rhombic tiling, while gyromorphs are isotropic at short range.
 The long-range behavior, however, is nearly the same.
-Thus, gyromorphs display quasi-long-range rotational order, that extends throughout the system~\cite{Shih2023,supp}.
+Thus, gyromorphs display quasi-long-range rotational order~\cite{Shih2023,supp}.

 \textit{Coupled dipoles in a nutshell --} If $\bm{r}_i$ represents the position of scatterer $i$, $\bm{E}_{inc}(\bm{r}_i; \omega)$ is the $\omega$-component of the Fourier representation of an arbitrary incident field at $\bm{r}_i$ and $\bm{E}(\bm{r}_i; \omega)$ is the total exciting field at scatterer $i$, this system can be written as